shandley/hvp-project-dashboard/README.md

   <img src="HVP_logo_white.png" alt="HVP Dashboard Logo" width="200" />
 </p>

-# NIH Human Virome Program Dashboard
+# 🧬 NIH Human Virome Program Dashboard

 An interactive dashboard visualizing data from the NIH Human Virome Program (HVP).

-## Project Overview
+## 🔍 Project Overview

 This dashboard provides visualization and exploration of data from the NIH Human Virome Program, including:
-- Project distribution and status
+- 📊 Project distribution and status
-- Sample demographics and metrics
+- 🧪 Sample demographics and metrics
-- Geographic distribution of research
+- 🌎 Geographic distribution of research
+- 📑 Publications and scientific impact
-- Scientific impact and research focus
+- 🔬 Research focus and virome exploration

 The dashboard is hosted using GitHub Pages at: https://shandley.github.io/hvp-project-dashboard/

+## ✨ Features

+- **Interactive Visualizations**: Explore HVP data through dynamic charts and graphs
+- **Project Timeline**: Track project progress and key milestones
+- **Publications Tracker**: View and filter HVP-related scientific publications
+- **Data Export**: Download publication data for offline analysis
+- **Responsive Design**: Works on desktop and mobile devices
+- **Dark/Light Mode**: Choose your preferred visual theme

-## Development
+## 🛠️ Technology Stack

 This project is built with:
-- React.js for the UI framework
+- ⚛️ React.js for the UI framework
-- D3.js and Chart.js for visualizations
+- 📈 D3.js and Chart.js for visualizations
-- GitHub Pages for hosting
+- 🌐 GitHub Pages for hosting
+- 🔄 GitHub Actions for automated workflows

+## 💻 Development

 ### Local Development